MuQY1818/DKG/TECHNICAL_DOCUMENTATION_en.md

       $$
       M_{new} = \text{clip}(M_{current} + \Delta M_{base} + \text{bonus}_{epiphany}, 0, 1)
       $$
       Here, `learning_rate` is a personalized student parameter, enabling differential modeling.
-The code also includes an `is_epiphany` interface, allowing for a significant non-linear increase in mastery under specific conditions.
+The code also includes an `is_epiphany` (epiphany) interface, allowing for a significant non-linear increase in mastery under specific conditions.

 3.  **Knowledge Reinforcement Propagation (`_propagate_reinforcement`)**: This is the most sophisticated part of the dynamic update.
     - After a skill's mastery level is increased from the interaction, the system initiates a recursive reinforcement process.